oneblockmore/docs-1/README.md

 We are exploring new models that help developers build better end-user engagement.

 We are working on updates to the oasis-gateway, where the identity for the end-user would be separated from the identity for transaction payment.
-This allows hybrid models where different wallets can be used to identify the end user and to pay for the transaction.
+This allows hybrid models where different wallets can be used to identify the end-user and to pay for the transaction.

 Stay tuned for more on this feature soon.